 In full remission: During the past 2 months, no significant signs or symptoms of the disturbance were present.
 Unspecified.

-Source: American Psychiatric Association.
+A. Diagn A. Diagn of this Citrit on of this citr Source: American Psychiatric Association.
 DSM-IV-TR.
 Diagnostic and statistical manual of mental disorders, 4th ed.
-Barcelona: Masson 2003.

 DSM-IV-TR diagnostic criteria for major depressive disorder, recurrent